 Owen speaks first.
 “You obviously know the dangers of living here, Musa, and you have the right training.
 The issue will be Alex and how you two interact.
 She’s very bright, well educated, and used to make her own decisions.
 Alex is familiar with embassy procedures and security measures.
 Use tact and, if you’ll pardon the word, diplomacy when talking to her.
 She respects authority but won’t suffer fools gladly.”

 “I understand, Mr. Ambassador.
 I’ll be tactful, but at the same time, Alex must accept the constraints of living in Pakistan.
 This is not the UAE.
 I would ask that you both explain to Alex that everything I or my team does is for her safety.
 We won’t enforce needless restrictions but will insist she take instructions seriously.
 And we’ll explain the need to in detail, not just issue directives.”

 Sally replies, “Alex has lived in the developing world since she was born in Armenia.
 Most of our assignments have been in relatively safe places, but she’s heard enough horror stories from expat friends to take your word, Musa.
 If you’re straight with her, she’ll be a model client.
 If you’re not, she may wander off the reservation and worry all of us.”

-The meeting ends with assurances to reconvene regularly and my promise to have an introductory meeting and lunch with Alex as soon as possible.
+The meeting ends with assurances to reconvene regularly and my promise to have lunch with Alex.